 "What is the definition of a good software engineer" - I like to ask this question everybody who somehow connects to software development.
-And I always got different answer.
-It depends on the people and their positions: managers see good software engineers to have a good understanding of the tasks, respect deadlines and soft skills.
-Middle/Senior software engineers always start with the words passion, good tools, hard skills etc. QA engineers see them as a programming guru which can produce testable, bug-free code.
+And I always got a different answer.
+It depends on the people and their positions: managers see good software engineers have a good understanding of the tasks, respect deadlines and soft skills.
+Middle/Senior software engineers always start with the words passion, good tools, hard skills, etc. QA engineers see them as a programming guru which can produce testable, bug-free code.
 Team leads start their description with the mix of soft/hard skills, their ideal software engineer should do everything in time and report any problems they face.

 Somebody(even mature engineers or architects) starts with words: "Oh, it's a very wide question...".
 No, it is not.
 This question's aim is to be personal, it focuses on the thoughts of the people you're asking it.